Yanzi01/ColorMotion_Recorder/README.md

 ### 4. Gesture Recognition
 - **Horizontal hand waves** start recording
 - **Vertical hand waves** change color palettes
-- Gestures require strong, localized motion and direction changes over time to avoid false triggers

 ### 5. Recording & Playback
 - Only the **art canvas** is recorded using the MediaRecorder API
 - UI overlays are rendered on a separate canvas and excluded from recordings
-- Playback runs at normal speed with no interface distractions
+- Playback runs at normal speed

----

-## 📸 Demo Media & Screenshots

-All demo files are located in the `demo/` directory.

-demo/
-├─ record.mp4
-├─ screenshot.png
-├─ wave_left.mp4
-├─ wave_up.mp4
-└─ instruction.png

 ---